 Noteworthy Freebies

 - If your kids are a bit older and can handle long assemblies, consider attending the Papal Audience at the Vatican.
-It is an experience not to be missed especially if you’re Catholic.
+Don’t miss this experience especially if you’re Catholic.
 Tickets are free upon requests.

 - Angel Tours Rome offers a free 30-minute tour of the Pantheon in small groups everyday at 7PM.

-*What other free Rome attractions would you like to add?
+*What other free things to do in Rome would you like to add?

 This is a part of a series called Five Free Family Friday.
 I hope this will grow into a collective guide of free family-friendly attractions of places all over the world.
 If you’d like to contribute with the free attractions in your home city, I would love your guest posts.